Top IT security threats in 2021

 A tipping point for passwords, cloud jacking to emerge as a new risk, and zero trust will be the default position, as cyber risk grows dramatically in 2021.

-By Anna Collard, senior vice-president: content strategy and evangelist at KnowBe4 Africa
+By Anna Collard, senior vice-president: content strategy & evangelist at KnowBe4 Africa

 Looking to the year ahead, we expect the most common form of attack – phishing emails – to increase in both volume and sophistication.